On the second day of the new year, I made a short hiking tour to the highest elevation in Hesse (Hessen), the Wasserkuppe.

 Naturally, the radar-stations on the Wasserkuppe were not the only facilities intended to observe the military activities of the Warsaw Pact states closely.

-One further example is the Aufklärungsturm F (reconnaissance tower), which was erected in an exposed area near the Czech border.
+One further example is the Aufklärungsturm F (Reconnaissance Tower F), which was erected in an exposed area near the Czech border.
 Like the other towers alongside the iron curtain, it was equipped with several complex observance and monitoring devices and had a large number of deployed military staff.

 The East made – not very surprisingly – large efforts to observe the NATO states as well, for instance on the highest mountain in Northern Germany: the Brocken.